With the reputation that loan sharks in Singapore have, most of us wouldn’t want to deal with them in the first place.

-Whether you’ve knowingly or unknowingly ended up “swimming with the sharks”, stay calm—it’s not too late to take action.
+Whether you’ve knowingly or unknowingly ended up “swimming with the sharks”, be sure to stay calm.
+It’s not too late to take action.

 How To Know If You’re Dealing With A Loan Shark In Singapore

-Here’s how you can differentiate loan sharks from licensed moneylenders, so you avoid falling prey to them.
+Here are 6 ways to differentiate loan sharks in Singapore from licensed moneylenders, so that you can avoid falling prey to them.

-1. They Advertise Their Loans Through SMS, Flyers, And Emails
+1. Loan Sharks Advertise Their Loans Through SMS, Flyers, And Emails

-Since it’s already 2020 and we’re all living in the digital age, loan sharks in Singapore are also moving towards “modern tactics” such as social media, phone applications, emails, flyers, cold calls, and SMS to harass borrowers and solicit new ones.
+Since it’s already 2020 and we’re all living in the digital age, loan sharks in Singapore are also moving towards “modern tactics”.
+This includes using social media, phone applications, emails, flyers, cold calls, and SMS to seek out new borrowers.

 Keep in mind that these are all violations of advertising rules for licensed moneylenders.